Twenty Responses to Defenders of CAFOs

 10. Question: Isn’t the opposition to CAFOs based mainly on inaccurate information spread by environmentalists and animal welfare groups who use their opposition to CAFOs to raise money?
 Wouldn’t you agree that decisions about agriculture should be based on “sound science?”

 Response: Yes, I agree that decisions should be based on good information, including “sound science,” and so to most opponents of CAFOs with whom I have met.
-In the early days of chicken CAFO, back in the 1950s and 1960s, there wasn’t a lot of scientific research on the impact of CAFOs on the natural environment, human health, or rural communities and economies.
-By necessity, the early opposition to CAFOs arose mainly from personal experiences of people who were forced to live near CAFOs.
-Scientists, particularly agricultural scientists, were unwilling to do the research that would validate or refute their personal testimony.
+In the early days of chicken CAFOs, back in the 1950s and 1960s, there wasn’t a lot of scientific research on the impact of CAFOs on the natural environment, human health, or rural communities and economies.
+By necessity, the early opposition to CAFOs arose mainly from the personal experiences of people who were forced to live near CAFOs.
+Scientists, particularly agricultural scientists, were unwilling to do research that would validate or refute their personal testimony.
 Authoring a scientific report that documented the ecological, social, and economic risks of CAFOs could damage or even end an academic career.
 Over time, scientists in highly respected public health institutions, rural socialists, anthropologists, and environmental scientists began doing the research that agricultural colleges would not do.
-We now have more than 50-years of scientific documentation of the negative impact of CAFOs on public health, the natural environment, and economic and social well-being of rural communities.
+We now have more than 50 years of scientific documentation of the negative impact of CAFOs on public health, the natural environment, and the economic and social well-being of rural communities.
 The results have been very similar for poultry, beef cattle, hogs, and dairy cattle.
 Environmental and other nonprofit organizations are simply using this information to support their public service missions.

 11. Question: Isn’t a lot of the public health research based on personal reporting of symptoms, such as respiratory and neurological problems, rather than well-designed scientific studies?
 Couldn’t these symptoms be irrational emotional reactions of people living near CAFOs rather than real health problems?